Security

 Code Version Control

-For every product that we work on, be it an internal project or a client project, we always use code version control.
+For every product that the team works on, be it an internal project or a client project, they always use code version control.

-The Version Control Systems (VCS for short) that we use, like many other tools, require authentication before anything can be accessed or changed.
+The Version Control Systems (VCS for short), like many other tools, require authentication before anything can be accessed or changed.

-Authentication must happen every time a developer updates the code on the VCS, and every time an automated build/deployment is being triggered.
+Authentication must happen every time a developer updates the code on the VCS and every time an automated build/deployment is triggered.

-For authentication, we rely on SSH keys, which are far more secure than a standard username-password pair.
+For authentication, the team relies on SSH keys, which are far more secure than a standard username-password pair.
 SSH keys are long and complex, far more than any password could be.
-Unlike passwords, SSH keys aren’t transferred to the remote system which removes all risks of interception too.
+Unlike passwords, SSH keys aren’t transferred to the remote system, which removes all risks of interception too.

-For an additional level of security, the SSH keys that we use are unique to each developer and to each service that requires access to the code repository (for automatic deployment for instance).
+For an additional level of security, the SSH keys are unique to each developer and to each service that requires access to the code repository (for automatic deployment, for instance).